apple/device-management/docs/errata.md

 This document lists errata for the YAML schema.
 This is used when older versions of the schema are incorrect, and a fix was made in later schema to correct the problem.

+## iOS 18.1 / macOS 15.1

+### mdm/profiles/com.apple.applicationaccess.yaml

+allowExplicitContent was incorrectly marked as supported on unsupervised devices for tvOS.

 ## iOS 18 / macOS 15

 ### tvOS